-CONSTITUTION OF THE ASSOCIATION OF JERSEY CHARITIES
+AMENDED CONSTITUTION OF THE ASSOCIATION OF JERSEY CHARITIES

 1. Name

 The name of the Association is the "Association of Jersey Charities".
 The Association was incorporated on 16th June, 1995 under the "Loi (1862) sur les teneures en fidéicommis et l'incorporation d'associations", (hereinafter called "the Law").